 What they are: Parabens (butylparaben, methylparaben, and propylparaben) are preservatives.
 They are commonly used to prevent bacteria growth in cosmetics and other products.

-Why they’re toxic: Like SLS and SLES, they’re xenoestrogens – meaning they mimic oestrogen in the body.
+Why they’re toxic: They’re xenoestrogens – meaning they mimic oestrogen in the body.
 Oestrogen disruption has been linked to breast cancer and other reproductive issues and in a 2004 study, parabens were found in malignant tumours.
 What’s more, there’s some evidence that they can be stored in the body and have an accumulative effect over time.

 Why they’re toxic: Research suggests that prolonged exposure to pthalates can alter the cycles of reproductive hormones with effects including delaying or suppressing ovulation.
 Studies have also linked them, variously, to asthma, ADHD, breast cancer, diabetes, neurodevelopmental issues and male fertility issues.
 The International Agency for Research on Cancer classes DEHP, a common phthalate, as a possible carcinogen.
 Some people have even experienced chemical burns when using products containing pthalates on their genital areas.

 What it is: A colourless liquid found in all natural plant and animal fats, although it can also be produced synthetically.
 You’ll find it in lots of lubes because it is a humectant, which just means it attracts moisture to the area where it’s applied.
 It has a slightly sweet taste so is likely to appear in a lot of flavoured lubes in particular, but it pops up all over the place.

 Why it’s toxic: Sugars and sugar derivatives simply do not belong in your vagina.
 Glycerin can increase the presence of candida, and this in turn can lead to yeast infections.